Exploring The Best Web Crawlers For SEO

 What is web crawling in SEO?

-Web crawling is the process where search engines scan and index web pages using automated bots (crawlers) to help rank them in search results.
+Web crawling is the process by which search engines scan and index web pages using automated bots (crawlers) to help rank them in search results.

 What is the best web crawler?